jamalh110/farmville/README.md

 The simulation should run until `^C` or until the window is closed.

 For part 1, we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not enter the critical section concurrently, do not deadlock, and do not livelock.
-This is the only thing we will evaluate on part 1.
+This and having all the moving pieces are the only things we will evaluate on part 1

 ## Part 2: Due on 11/03
 For this part, add to your part 1 all the missing logic for all the synchronization required to fully implement the application.

 What we will evaluate:
-- For both parts, we will run your program and make sure that the animation seems to be correct and implementing our various rules (e.g. no objects on the same layer collide, there must be at least 2 of each item for the oven to bake a batch, etc).
+- We will run your program and make sure that the animation seems to be correct and implementing our various rules (e.g. no objects on the same layer collide, there must be at least 2 of each item for the oven to bake a batch, etc).
 - We will check that you aren’t losing produce (like eggs that vanish).
 - We will also check to see that your code has no deadlocks or livelocks caused by the extra synchronization required to implement part 2.
+- Ensure that you are making some use of condition variables
+- Don't do something like using a single mutex lock for your entire simulation.
+Logic that can run in parallel should be able to run in parallel
+- The exact details of how you enforce thread safety are up to you
+- A short writeup called report.pdf that explains the decisions you made regarding thread safety.
+0.5-1 pages for this should suffice

 Additional requirements for part 2: